SSNIT to save US$17 million through merger with NIA

 He said more than 15.5 million NIA Cards were printed but 13.9 million issued so far and asked those who have not receive theirs to visit the NIA Offices in the district he or she registered for collection.

-Prof. Agyemang-Attafuah said the NIA's database centre had been upgraded to a tier-three centre, robust and up to the international standards, which would stand the test of time.
+Prof. Agyemang-Attafuah said the NIA’s database center had been upgraded to a tier-three center, robust and up to the international standards, which would stand the test of time.

 Currently, he said, the Authority was in the process of recruiting 1,026 permanent staff to man its regional and district offices across the 16 regions, adding that interviewing of applicants was ongoing.